Glintt/gAPI/docs/service-management.md

 #### Adding more managing features

 In order to add new features, you just need to add a new entry to management types map (*ManagementTypes*).
-This map is located inside */api/servicediscovery/service.go*
+This map is located inside the configuration file (*/api/configs/gAPI.json*)

 Example: